rajdeep-sandhu/ibm-r-capstone-bikeshare/README.md

 # IBM Data Science with R Capstone Project

 ## Project Overview
 This project aims to predict the demand for bike share services in Seoul using historical data combined with OpenWeather forecast data.
-The prediction model can inform optimising the supply and destribution of bicycles according to demand.
+The prediction model can inform optimising the supply and distribution of bicycles according to demand.

 The following components are completed in R running on Jupyter notebooks:
 - **Data collection:**